7RU7H/Archive/Security-Disciplines/Digital-Forensics/Windows-Forensics/Windows-Applications-Forensics.md

 ## Introduction

-For this page I will try to only have the PowerShell and other method mentioned to their respective linked pages.
+For this page I will try to provide multiple ways including the PowerShell and other method mentioned to their respective linked pages.
 #### Logging

 [[ETW]] is the underlying system of logging in Windows